top of page

 The journey to becoming a doctor in the UK involves multiple stages of training in the NHS designed to provide the practical skills, experience and knowledge required to become specialists in a particular field.

-In this article, you’ll learn about the stages of training required to become a consultant doctor in the UK or a general practitioner (GP).
+In this article, you’ll learn about the stages of training required to become a hospital or community consultant doctor in the UK or a general practitioner (GP).

 This is extremely useful to know, especially if you are applying to study medicine in the UK, as this can help you develop your answers during your medicine interview